 - The full support of partner teachers in the Newark City School system who generously gave up significant class time to A Call to College for programming and for the administration of assessment surveys. - The Newark City School administration for sharing the data generated by the high school's participation in The National Student Clearinghouse. - The high school volunteer advisors who do a tremendous job guiding their juniors and seniors and documenting their sessions. - A Call to College intern, Brittany Butler (NHS '16), who carried out a sizeable portion of the necessary data entry for the Program Assessment Report surveys. - Dr. Sarah Hutson-Comeaux, Denison Professor of Psychology.
-Her significant experience with assessment has helped A Call to College craft and refine each survey instrument over the last eight years.
-In addition, the data generation and analysis contained in this report would not have been possible without her remarkable knowledge of and expertise in the statistical software, SPSS. - Bill Holloway, who mentored, consulted and devised ingenious methods to overlay the complex National Student Clearinghouse student data with the student information from A Call to College and Newark City Schools.
+Her significant experience with assessment has helped A Call to College craft and refine each survey instrument, including determining the best approach to analyze the 5-year comparison of ninth grade benchmark surveys. - Bill Holloway, who mentored, consulted and devised ingenious methods to overlay the complex National Student Clearinghouse student data with the student information from A Call to College and Newark City Schools.

-Program Assessment Report
+2017-18 Program Assessment Report